 Electrical, Robotics and Automation Training Near Riverside, California

-Our robotics and automation training can be completed in just 12 months!
+Our robotics and automation training can be completed in just 12 months--or 19 months for those looking to earn an associate degree!
 Our curriculum was designed to help students gain the skills and knowledge needed to pursue a career in the robotics industry after graduating.

-In our Electrical, Robotics & Automation Technology program, you’ll dive into the methods and theories that mirror what is found in the field.
+In our training, you’ll dive into the methods and theories that mirror what is found in the field.
 We also make sure to provide hands-on training opportunities in our labs, so our students can practice what they learn.

 There’s a range of skills that can be beneficial for someone wanting to pursue a career as a robotics and automation technician.
 Our program starts with an emphasis on construction-related electrical before moving on to advanced robotics and automation.